-1. GENERAL
+1. General

-- The centre shall have a licence document showing that it is legally eligible to operate as a training centre. - Joint venture agreements between a training centre and satellite centres or two independent companies shall be required by The Nautical Institute (the NI) for analysis prior to the accreditation visit.
-No financial information is required by the NI.
+- The centre shall have a licence document showing that it is legally eligible to operate as a training centre. - If a training centre has a joint venture agreement and with a satellite centre or independent companies, The Nautical Institute (The NI) will need to view the agreement for analysis prior to the accreditation visit.
+No financial information is required by The NI.

-Each centre must have a stamp with that centre's name and logo to be used for stamping logbooks.
+Each centre must have a stamp with its name and logo to be used for stamping logbooks.
 DP centres that are in a joint venture must have the name and logo of both the centres on the one stamp.
 Centres that are operating as satellite centres must each have their own stamp.
+They are subject to the same accreditation procedures and processes defined by The NI for any training provider (see also Annex 3).